ucfcdl/Running-Canvas-LMS-Locally/README.md

 ### Install Docker

-You will want to update the list of avialable packages, then upgrade the installed packages.
+You will want to update the list of available packages, then upgrade the installed packages.
 Install the necessary dependencies.
 Add the Docker GPG key and add the Docker repository to the list of sources.
 Install Docker, add the current user to the Docker group, and install an older version of docker-compose to work with Instucture's compose V1 commands.

 ```sh
 sudo apt-get update